Jangle: Legacy

 The jangle sound has since become regarded as emblematic of the 1960s and of the decade's folk rock movement.
 In 2018, Guitar World contributor Damian Fanelli cited McGuinn's "distinctive 12-string Rickenbacker jangle" as among the "most influential and imitated guitar sounds of the past 53 years."
 Bannister writes that the sound became ideal for bands with one guitarist who wished to fill out their sound and affect a sense of continuity throughout their music.
 However, few of the subsequent Byrds-influenced jangle bands were folk rock as the Byrds were.
-Since the 1960s, jangle pop crossed numerous genres, including power pop, new wave, post-punk, psychedelia and lo-fi.

-In the 1980s, the most prominent bands of early indie rock were "jangle pop" groups such as R.E.M. and the Smiths.
+Since the 1960s, jangle pop crossed numerous genres, including power pop, new wave, post-punk, psychedelia and lo-fi, in the 1980s, the most prominent bands of early indie rock were "jangle pop" groups such as R.E.M. and the Smiths.
 "New Sincerity" was also loosely used for a similar group of bands in the Austin, Texas music scene, led by the Reivers, Wild Seeds and True Believers.
 Interest in the jangle sound came to be supplanted by a preference for pure drone, a device that became common to grunge.
 This type of drone was regarded as more "authentic" for rock music.
 It is exemplified mainly by the Pixies' technique of contrasting a song's minimalist verses with loud guitar drones in the chorus.

 In the early 2010s, the term "New Melbourne Jangle" was coined to describe a proliferation of indie pop bands in Melbourne, Australia, including Twerps and Dick Diver.
 These and other Australian groups were subsequently branded as "dolewave", jangly guitars being a defining characteristic.
+In a similar way, the term "pop de guitarras" (guitar pop) was used to brand the indie scene of Santiago, Chile, during mid 2010s.